 - Healthy fats like coconut oil

-- Eat a high protein diet, especially proteins high in tryptophan, like free range turkey
+- A high-protein diet, especially proteins high in tryptophan, like free-range turkey

 - Fish oil (DHA/EPA) 1-3 g/day with food.

 10. Make efforts to bolster your mental health by being more authentic in all aspects of your life.
 Too often, we walk around wearing masks, pretending to be something we're not.
-We fake it at the schoolyard, in the boardroom, in the bedroom, at church -- and then we wonder why we wind up depressed.
-Consider signing up for this e-course about getting in touch with your authentic self.
+We fake it at the schoolyard, in the boardroom, in the bedroom, at church—and then we wonder why we wind up depressed.
 Practice letting your freak flag fly and watch how your mood lifts.